Quackers2446/WatSearch/browser-extension/README.md

 # WatSearch Browser Extension

-A Chrome/Edge extension that automatically extracts course data from University of Waterloo platforms (LEARN, Quest, Piazza) and sends it to your local WatSearch application.
+A Chrome/Edge extension that automatically extracts course data from University of Waterloo platforms (LEARN, Quest, Piazza, Course Outlines) and sends it to your local WatSearch application.
+The extension is ready for Chrome Web Store submission and follows Manifest V3 best practices.

 ## 🚀 Quick Start (5 minutes)